 We now see that that each node has been changed based on their effective size.
 We can also right click on each node to display attributes which will give us the score for each of our node attributes.
 We also see a tab to the right which displays a sorted list of each effective size value in our dataset.

-Again using the “Nodes” tab in the control region, select the density attribute (Desnity) and click on the “size” checkbox to resize the nodes based on Density.
+Again using the “Nodes” tab in the control region, select the density attribute (Density) and click on the “size” checkbox to resize the nodes based on Density.
 What happened?
 Why?

 The size of the nodes reverse, this is because density is typically inversely proportional to effective size.